demidenm/PyReliMRI/docs/icc_funcs.rst

    :figclass: align-center

 To use the `voxelwise_icc` function you have to provide the following information:
-    - paths_sess1: A list of paths to the Nifti z-stat, t-stat or beta maps for sess1 (or run 1)
-    - paths_sess2: A list of paths (same order as 1) to the Nifti z-stat, t-stat or beta maps for sess2 (or run 2)
-    - paths_sess3: Optional; A list of paths (same order as 1 & 2) to the Nifti z-stat, t-stat or beta maps for sess3 (or run 3)
+    - multisession_list: A list of listed paths to the Nifti z-stat, t-stat or beta maps for sess1, 2, 3, etc (or run 1,2,3..)
     - mask: The Nifti binarized masks that will be used to mask the 3D volumes.
     - icc_type: The ICC estimate that will be calculated for each voxel.
 Options: `icc_1`, `icc_2`, `icc_3`.
 Default: `icc_3`

-The function returns a 3D volume for:
+The function returns a dictionary with 3D volumes for:
     - ICC estimates
     - ICC lowerbound 95% CI
     - ICC upperbound 95% CI